shukieshah/AccountLedger/README.md

 ### updateLedgerBalance
 ----
-  Creates a new record with the given balance and current timestamp for an existing OR new ledger type.
+  Creates a new record with the given balance and timestamp for an existing OR new ledger type.
 This endpoint can be used to add and expand ledger types for a given Customer Account.

+  Note: The timestamp must be >= most recent update for the given ledger type.
+Records CANNOT be backfilled.

 * **URL**